Pitirim Sorokin: Works and interests

 Before his achievements as a professor in the United States, he published his 1924 Leaves of a Russian Diary by (E.P.
 Dutton & Co.), giving a daily, and sometimes hourly account of the Russian Revolution.
 He first started in February 1917 where he was in the forefront of creating a provisionary government, only to see it unravel and lose power to the Bolsheviks in October 1917.
 In 1950, Sorokin published an addendum to the book called The Thirty Years After.
 It is a personal and brutally honest account of the revolution and his exile.

 Sorokin's academic writings are extensive; he wrote 37 books and more than 400 articles.
 His controversial theories of social process and the historical typology of cultures are expounded in Social and Cultural Dynamics (4 vol., 1937–41; rev. and abridged ed.
 1957) and many other works.
 Sorokin was also interested in social stratification, the history of sociological theory, and altruistic behavior.

 Sorokin's work follows a pattern throughout time from an early period of miscellaneous writings, sociocultural dynamics and social criticism, and then altruism.
 He believed that altruism had a lot of scientific support for it.
 After going to Harvard in 1930, Sorokin found his calling and began his famous study of world civilization which led to the work for which he is best known, Social and Cultural Dynamics.
-This work set the tone for the condemnation of our Sensate culture which is prominent in all of Sorokin's writings since 1937.
+This work set the tone for the condemnation of modern society's Sensate culture (see below) which is prominent in all of Sorokin's writings since 1937.
 This condemnation is part of the reason he was always challenged because people were not ready and acceptive of the idea of change and nobody was willing to take responsibility for their actions.
 Sorokin's extensive study convinced him that our civilization is overly materialistic, disorganized, and in imminent danger of collapse.
 He spent the next dozen years in warning the public of the danger and seeking a way out and a way to change society.